Living in Indonesia, A Site for Expatriates

 Orientation Programs

-Orientation to your new life in Indonesia can include participating in a formal orientation course through a business or community organization.
-Personal assistance can also be provided through a relocation services firm.
-During your familiarization visit, or during your first weeks in town, you are accompanied by a seasoned expat who can 'show you the ropes' and take you around to schools, shops and services to help you get oriented quickly.
+Orientation to your new life in Indonesia can include participating in a formal orientation course through a company that provides this service.
+During your familiarization visit, or during your first weeks in town, you can join a one, two or three day program to help you.
+You will be accompanied by a seasoned expat who can explain to you what to expect during your relocation, introduce you to sources of information that will be helpful, and answer the many questions that will arise during this time.
+Typically the tour will include visits to medical facilities, schools, shops, hobbies of interest, and services to help you get oriented quickly.
 Cross Cultural Training programs can also be very beneficial.

 Personalized assistance in getting your home set up

-Full service relocation firms can also assist you to accomplish almost anything that you need to do in your first few weeks in your new home.
-From buying furniture, to renting a car, to hiring household staff, to getting repairs made on your new home - they can provide you with the needed personal assistance.
+Full service relocation firms can advise you regarding almost anything that you need to do in your first few weeks in your new home.
+From buying furniture, to renting a car, to hiring household staff, to getting repairs made on your new home - they can provide you with the needed information you will require.

 Dependency